OpenDSA/OpenDSA/RST/source/Shellsort.rst

 The second pass of Shellsort looks at fewer, bigger sublists.
 In our example, the second pass will have an increment of size 4, resulting in :math:`n/4` sublists.
-Since the array in our example has :math:`n=12` elements, we have 4 sublists that each have :math:`12/4 = 3` elements.
+Since the array in our example has :math:`n=12` records, we have 4 sublists that each have :math:`12/4 = 3` records.
-Thus, the second pass would have as its first sublist the 3 elements in positions 0, 4, and 8.
+Thus, the second pass would have as its first sublist the 3 records in positions 0, 4, and 8.
-The second sublist would have elements in positions 1, 5, and 9, and so on.
+The second sublist would have records in positions 1, 5, and 9, and so on.

 As you click through the slides, you will see the sublists for